 I took so many photographs over the next two hours - hundreds of them.
 We walked slowly from hobbit hole to hobbit hole, and was told about them and the filming process - including how the tree atop Bag End was made.
 Peter Jackson had cared about every single detail, such as thinking pear trees are too tall for hobbits, so he got small apple trees and wired on plums to keep it true to the books.
 He’d even had someone paint every leaf on the fake Bag End tree to make sure it looked the right colour on film after delays had allowed the leaves to fade.

 Sadly it did rain during this tour, but we got to stand inside a hobbit hole door for pictures, and to see Bag End up close.
 The tour ended with crossing the stone bridge, and passing the water mill to arrive at the Green Dragon for a free drink.
 There were three different alcoholic drinks to choose from, and ginger beer.
 Not being a drinker, I didn’t have any of them.
+I was the designated driver too.
 I spent the time inside and outside photographing everything I could find, and trying to soak in the experience.
 I sat in one of the armchairs in front of the fire inside as well.
 I could imagine hobbits having fun in there.

 It was almost midday, and the sun was now coming out as we made our way back to The Shire’s Rest and the cafe for food.
 I had a chicken sandwich, and bought a caramel slice to have later.
 I also bought a couple of souvenirs to remind myself of the time I spent in Middle Earth.

 Our day was not yet over - from there I’d got over an hours drive to Huka Falls and Craters of the Moon.
 I was tired of driving though, but carried on as I knew I’d soon have some rest.
 I think the main need was sleep as it felt like I’d had so little as of late.